gbvbahia01/Meta_Spring/README.md

 # Concept Proof (Spring 4)
 This is a small system with Spring 4, Hybernate 4 (JPA), PrimeFaces 5 e Maven 3 running at Tomcat.

-I am doing a pook about the integration those frameworks.
+I am doing a small app about the integration those frameworks.

 Next step is to do a JMS with Spring